-At King Charles School we place the individual child at the centre of our planning.
+At King Charles C of E Primary School we place the individual child at the centre of our planning.
 This is achieved through detailed observation and assessment.
 On-going formative assessment is at the heart of effective early years practice.
-King Charles